 What must be said is that the excessive attendance of Split during high summer season also has negative sides.
 During July it is hard to walk freely on Riva.
 It is difficult to find a place for your towel on the beaches.
 That's why I recommend visiting Split outside the high season, which means avoiding months July and August.
-In my opinion, April, May, and October are currently perfect months to spend time in Split.
+In my opinion May, September, and October are currently perfect months to spend time in Split.

 In addition to visiting Split, it is worth to take a day visit to nearby historical towns: Solin and Trogir.

 Just like Split, Sibenik is another high growing destination.
 A lot of money has been invested in Sibenik's tourism in recent years.
 Fortresses St. Michael and Barone have been completely revitalised.
 Fortress of St. Nicholas has been reconstructed thanks to money from European Union funds.
 Furthermore, that fortress was included into UNESCO World Heritage list.
 In 2019. the only way to visit the fortress is to take the boat trip from Sibenik Waterfront.